StackGuardian/stackguardian-migrator/README.md

 A new `out` folder should have been created.
 The `sg-payload.json` file contains the definition for each workflow that will be created for each Terraform Workspace, and the `state-files` folder contains the files for the Terraform state for each of your workspaces, if the state export was enabled.

 After completing the export , edit the `sg-payload.json` file to provide tune each workflow configuration with the following:
+- `RunnerConstraints` - ...
 - `DeploymentPlatformConfig` - (Used to authenticate against a cloud provider using a StackGuardian Integration), Create the relevant integration in StackGuardian platform and update `DeploymentPlatformConfig.kind` from the following "AZURE_STATIC", "AWS_STATIC","GCP_STATIC", "AWS_RBAC".
-Update `DeploymentPlatformConfig.config.integrationId` with "/integrations/INTEGRRATION_NAME" and `DeploymentPlatformConfig.config.profileName` with the name of the integration used upon creation.
+Update `DeploymentPlatformConfig.config.integrationId` with "/integrations/INTEGRATION_NAME" and `DeploymentPlatformConfig.config.profileName` with the name of the integration used upon creation.
 - `VCSConfig` - Provide full path to the `repo` like as well the relevant `sourceConfigDestKind` from the following "GITHUB_COM", "BITBUCKET_ORG", "GITLAB_COM", "AZURE_DEVOPS".

 ### Bulk import workflows to StackGuardian Platform